lobsters/lobsters/README.md

 ### Lobsters Rails Project [![build status](https://github.com/lobsters/lobsters/actions/workflows/check.yml/badge.svg)](https://github.com/lobsters/lobsters/actions/workflows/check.yml)

-[Lobsters](https://lobste.rs) is a Rails codebase and uses a SQL (MariaDB in production) backend for the database.
+[Lobsters](https://lobste.rs) is a Rails codebase and uses a SQL (SQLite in production) backend for the database.
 The code is open source as part of our [commitment to transparency](https://lobste.rs/about#transparency).
 It's been used to run [sister sites](https://github.com/lobsters/lobsters/blob/main/sister_sites.md), but mostly we want people to be able to understand and improve what's happening on Lobsters itself.